devxschool/Fall2020/src/oop/OOPNotes.md

 when methods are final ->  final method can not be overridden.
 Note:
 We are able inherit final methods but not override it.

+final classes -> means we can not inherit a class;

 ###Method overloading vs overriding